Anisakis

 relocating to muscle tissue (fish flesh) from the intestine.
 Salting does not usually kill parasites.
 Freezing at

-cause allergic reaction even if you cook it because Anisakis leaves poisons behind.
+reaction even if you cook it because Anisakis leaves poisons behind.

 Anisakiasis treatment is not always obligatory.
 Your doctor can diagnose